Dick Vermeil: Post-coaching career and legacy

 Vermeil has been portrayed in several films.
 The 2006 film, Invincible, showed Vermeil (played by Greg Kinnear) when he was head coach of Philadelphia and gave Vince Papale an opportunity to play for the Eagles.
 In the 2021 film American Underdog, Vermeil is portrayed by Dennis Quaid when he gave Kurt Warner an opportunity to play for the St. Louis Rams.
-Vermeil is known for his exceptional judge of character capabilities and decisions to give chance to underdogs.
+Vermeil is known for his exceptional judge of character capabilities and decisions to give chances to underdogs.

 During his first retirement, Vermeil worked as a game analyst for both CBS (1983–87) and ABC Sports (1988–96), most of the time paired with Brent Musburger.
 Currently, Vermeil works as a game analyst on broadcasts of college football and NFL games on NFL Network, with work during the 2006 Insight Bowl.
 Vermeil also served as head coach in the 2012 and 2013 editions of the NFLPA Collegiate Bowl.

 A Coors Light commercial featuring manipulated archival footage of Vermeil at a press conference debuted in 2006.

 On November 2, 2008, Vermeil was honored by the St. Louis Rams organization with the placing of his name on the "Ring of Honor" around the inside of the Edward Jones Dome in St. Louis.

 Vermeil had a short cameo in the 2011 film The Greening of Whitney Brown, set in Chester County, in which he plays a football coach for the local middle school.